CelliesProjects/aquacontrol32-pio/README.md

 PSK=wifi password
 ```

-Save this file on the SD card.
+1. Save this file on the SD card.
-Insert the SD card in the aquarium controller.
+2. Insert the SD card in the aquarium controller.
+3. Reboot.

+**Second method - you can still accesss 'old' network**

+1. Upload `default.net` as described above to the controller through the `/fileupload` page.
-Reboot.
+2. Reboot.

 **Note**: Settings found on the SD card override the compiled in settings.